eun2ce/quiz/README.md

 # quiz

-See the readme for a hint.
+See the my code for a hint.

 ## build